HomeAbout UsBusinessPersonalNews & ArticlesContactReceived a debt collection letter?Download our 'Income and Expenditure' form here

 Family Law

-Having worked in Family Law for close to a decade, Kamal has amassed a significant amount of experience and can advise on all areas of Family Law.
+Having worked in Family Law for over a decade, Kamal has amassed a significant amount of experience and can advise on all areas of Family law.
+He has also built an extensive network within the Family law world and is able to draw on the assistance of specialist barristers and other professionals, where required.

 Kamal predominately deals with the financial matters which arise following the breakdown of a marriage, civil partnership or cohabiting relationship.
-Many of Kamal’s cases involve assets of significant value (including property and pensions) but he is equally adept in cases where the assets are modest, and he always seeks to adopt a pragmatic approach in order to preserve the marital pot and secure an outcome which achieves fairness.
+Many of Kamal’s cases involve assets of significant value (including property and pensions) but he is equally adept in cases where the assets are modest.

 Kamal regularly advises in relation to wealth preservation and is often instructed to prepare or review Pre or Post Nuptial Agreements as well as Cohabitation Agreements for unmarried cohabitees.